kunyanglu/kunyanglu.github.io/_pages/about.md

 ## hi there ￣▽￣

-I am a junior undergraduate at [**Harvey Mudd College**](https://www.hmc.edu/), double majoring in physics and a joint major in computer science and mathematics with a concentration in philosophy.
+I am Alicia Lu, a junior undergraduate at [**Harvey Mudd College**](https://www.hmc.edu/), double majoring in physics and a joint major in computer science and mathematics with a concentration in philosophy.
 While trying hard to balance depth and breadth simultaneously, I find myself highly attracted to interdisciplinary subjects, which is why computational neuroscience has become my particular academic interest.

 I am currently part of the LIVE lab at Scripps College, where I will work on analyzing EEG and fMRI data using MLE and Bayesian estimation of model parameters.